Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Background and Motivation

+\sys as a permissioned blockchain system can address the challenges above.
+First, in \sys, each height$-$1 domain (i.e., edge servers) processes ridesharing tasks initiated by edge devices within a local area.
+Second, within the hierarchical structure of \sys, while edge server domains process tasks and maintain the full record of transactions, an aggregate version of records, e.g., the travel time or working hour attribute, might be maintained by internal domains resulting in improved performance and enhanced privacy.
+Third, \sys efficiently addresses the mobility of edge devices across spatial domains.
+Beyond ridesharing, the ability to add accountability and verifiable global statistics collection at Internet-scale can be generally applied to any other mobile gig economy job.

-{\bf Mobile delay-tolerant micropayments.} Most popular micropayment infrastructures do not allow users to do cross-application payments, e.g., an Apple Pay sender cannot send money to a PayPal receiver.
-However, a 5G-enabled permissioned blockchain system can enable so.
-For micropayments under the same \emph{spatial domain} and the same application domain (e.g., Alice pays Bob at a coffee shop, both using Apple Pay), transactions can be committed efficiently and securely by offloading most part of the transactions (e.g., consensus) to 5G's D2D communications framework and propagating the consensus results (possibly an abstract version) to the ledger at a higher level.
+{\bf Micropayment.} Most popular micropayment infrastructures do not allow users to do cross-application payments, e.g., an Apple Pay sender cannot send money to a PayPal receiver.
+However, a hierarchical permissioned blockchain system can facilitate such micropayments.
+For micropayments within the same spatial domain and application domain (e.g., Alice pays Bob at a coffee shop, both using Apple Pay), transactions can be committed efficiently and securely within the spatial domain.
 For micropayments under the same spatial but different application domains (e.g., Alice pays Bob in the same coffee shop, but Alice is using Apple Pay while Bob is using PayPal), transactions can be executed efficiently if each edge server hosts ledgers from different payment companies and executes the cross-domain transactions at the edge.
-For micropayments that cross spatial and application domains (e.g., Alice in the West pays Bob in the East), transactions can also be executed efficiently when ledgers are deployed in the entire wide-network hierarchy but (cross-domain) consensus is established only among the involved domains.
-The system needs to support the mobility of nodes as well.
+For micropayments that cross spatial and application domains (e.g., Alice in the West pays Bob in the East), transactions can also be executed efficiently when ledgers are deployed in the entire wide-network hierarchy, but (cross-domain) consensus is established only among the involved domains.
+Finally, Alice and Bob may be on the move while micropayments are happening. \sys aims to support such mobile micropayments as well.